jkielsgaard/Kielsgaard_Graduation_project_2018/README.md

 - DynamoDB (https://aws.amazon.com/dynamodb/)

 >ClimateViewer (Desktop client software)
-- C# / WPF desktop application
+- C# / WPF desktop application (Framework that are used is Newtonsoft.Json and LiveChart)

 ## Product description
 Brief explanation regarding the Product from the product chart